greco-project/pvcompare/docs/code.rst

 Feed-in time series of photovoltaic installations
 =================================================

-Functions for calculating the feed-in time series for different PV technologies.
+Functions for calculating the feed-in time series of different PV technologies.

 .. autosummary::
    :toctree: temp/